awesome-pro/neon-website/content/docs/guides/branch-restore.md

 ![branch restore to timestamp](/docs/guides/branch-restore_feature.png)

-The default history retention for a Neon project differs by plan.
+The default history retention for a Unique project differs by plan.
 You can revert a branch to any time within your configured [retention window](/docs/manage/projects#configure-history-retention), down to the millisecond.

 A few key points to keep in mind about the restore operation: